 The foundation of the RMC in Canberra was initiated concurrently with the competition for the design of Canberra in 1911.
-The Griffin plan identifies the site for a 'Military Post' at the
+The Griffin plan identifies the site for a 'Military Post' at the eastern end of the municipal axis and in a later version, identifies the Military College on its present site.

 The pastoral property of Duntroon was acquired by the Australian Government in 1912 and cadets from the college played a prominent role in the life of the new city.
 RMC provides military training for all potential Army General Service Officers (GSO).
 RMC also undertakes the military component of training for army cadets at ADFA.